 Overall structure and function of the human and non-human placenta

-Theplacenta is the first organ that reaches full maturation during human pregnancy (Walker et al., 2017).
+The human placenta is the first organ that reaches full maturation during human pregnancy (Walker et al., 2017).
 The human placenta is composed of layers with various functions in the materno-fetal interface.
 The human placenta has two membranes, a microvillous membrane (MVM) that faces the maternal side and is in direct contact with the maternal circulation, and a basolateral membrane (BM) that is on the fetal side and is in direct contact with the fetal endothelium and capillaries where the nutrient and gas exchange to the fetus occurs through transporters (Brett et al., 2014).
 The cell types lying between the maternal and fetal blood have varying roles and maturation speed.
 Moving inwards from the maternal membrane to the fetal membrane, the cell types include endovascular cytotrophoblasts, extravillous cytotrophoblasts, syncytiotrophoblasts, villous cytotrophoblasts, cytotrophoblasts and fetal endothelial cells (Maltepe et al., 2010).

-Non-human placenta, that of , has different cell types but possesses the same discoid structure that the human placenta has (Furukawa et al., 2014).
+Non-human placenta, for example that of the mouse, has different cell types but possesses the same discoid structure that the human placenta has (Furukawa et al., 2014).
 Due to differences between mammalian physiology, the placental growth and differentiation is unique to each species.
 There is a number of differences between the human and animal placenta that include the gestation age, litter size, maturation of the placenta, function of cell types in the placenta, transporter expressions on the placental membranes, differences in interhemal layers and histological differences (Carter, 2007; Furukawa et al., 2014).
 The mouse has an inverted yolk sac placenta that is active throughout gestation.
 The human yolk sac, although evident during the first trimester, becomes inactive after the full maturation of the placenta.
 Furthermore, the mouse placenta has more cell types and membranes than the human placenta.
-Moving inwards from the maternal membrane of the placenta to the fetal membrane, the mouse placenta has trophoblast giant cells, spongiotrophoblast cells, two syncytial trophoblast layers, mononuclear trophoblast cells, and fetal endothelial cells (Maltepe et al., 2010) As many layers may resemble the human placenta, it is notable that the mouse placenta has an additional membrane due to the two syncytiotrophoblast layers that are linked by gap junctions (Carter, 2007)
+Moving inwards from the maternal membrane of the placenta to the fetal membrane, the mouse placenta has trophoblast giant cells, spongiotrophoblast cells, two syncytial trophoblast layers, mononuclear trophoblast cells, and fetal endothelial cells (Maltepe et al., 2010).
+As many layers may resemble the human placenta, it is notable that the mouse placenta has an additional membrane due to the two syncytiotrophoblast layers that are linked by gap junctions (Carter, 2007)